Diwaskarki96/Ecommerce-Backend/README.md

 # E-commerce Backend Project Overview:

-This project encompasses a robust backend system tailored for an e-commerce platform.
-Leveraging Node.js and Express.js, the application delivers a suite of essential functionalities including user management, product inventory management, and cart handling.
+This project is about creating a simple, yet powerful, system for an online store.
+It uses Node.js and Express.js to handle tasks like managing users, keeping track of products, and dealing with shopping carts.

 # User API: